 The popular Atlantic Immigration Pilot Program is being extended to the end of 2021, following a so-far successful three-year run that has led to more than 2,500 principal applicants and their accompanying family members welcomed as new Canadian permanent residents.

 And in further good news for potential applicants and local employers and communities alike, some of the eligibility requirements have been loosened up, potentially bringing the option to move to Atlantic Canada a step closer for more individuals and families.
-Notably, in May 2019 Canadian immigration authorities announced that more spouses and partners of applicants would be able to work in Canada as the family unit settles into life here.
+Notably, in the spring of 2019 Canadian immigration authorities announced that more spouses and partners of applicants would be able to work in Canada as the family unit settles into life here.

 Atlantic Immigration Pilot Program updates timeline